glaucopater/image-extractors/README.md

-# Libraries and tools for extracting images from PDF files
+# A list of libraries and tools for extracting images from PDF files

 # Poppler / XPdfTools (http://www.xpdfreader.com/download.html)